On This Page

 Consular Travel Advice

-Due to military conflict and ongoing security concerns, US (DOS) advises avoiding travel to areas bordering Yemen.
-Canada (GAC) and Australia (DFAT) advise reconsidering travel (or avoiding nonessential travel) within 10 km (6 mi) of the border with Yemen.
+Due to terrorism and armed conflict, US (DOS) advises avoiding travel to areas bordering Yemen.
+Canada (GAC) and Australia (DFAT) have more limited warnings.
 UK (FCO) has no current warning.

 Terrorism Risk